-4.4 Reference price
+4.3 Reference price

 The reference price for dynamic limits is the price of the last transaction, whether it was formed through an auction or in continuous trading.
+The reference price for dynamic limits is not updated due to partial execution of order.